Xilinx/brevitas/README.md

 [![DOI](https://zenodo.org/badge/140494324.svg)](https://zenodo.org/badge/latestdoi/140494324)

-Brevitas is a Pytorch library for training-aware quantization.
+Brevitas is a Pytorch library for quantization-aware training.

 *Brevitas is currently under active development and to be considered in alpha stage.
 APIs might and probably will change.
 Documentation, examples, and pretrained models will be progressively released.*